 This means we can analyse this bank advertising with an open mind and few preconceptions or biases. (we’ve not reviewed the advertising from our own bank, for example).

-Think back to the 4Ps of the marketing plan.
+Banking is interesting from a marketing point of view.
+For example, look at banking’s 4Ps marketing mix.
 The “product” you buy from a bank is access to their services.
 Bank accounts, loans, managing savings, transactions and so on.
 These are intangible and to the ordinary customer, quite generic.

 Banking experts will tell you service levels differ.
 But from the outside, they’re hard to tell apart.
-So, banking brands have to look at broader areas of the marketing mix to stand out.
+So, banking brands have to look at other areas of the marketing mix to stand out.

 Clearly, banks need to build a strong brand identity to stand out.

-(See bottom of the page for the answers to this bank branding colour quiz by the way, taken from our guide to colour in marketing).
+(See bottom of the page for the answers to this bank branding colour quiz by the way, taken from our colour in marketing guide).

-And as we’ll see, this brand identity comes to life in their advertising.
+And as we’ll see, this brand identity comes to life in their advertising campaigns.

-Advertising is another marketing tool, bank brands use to distinguish themselves from their competitors.
+Bank brands use their advertising to distinguish themselves from their competitors.
 And TV advertising is the most high profile of the media channels they use, so let’s focus there.